-- Outdoor Rug: Place a rug at the front door to add some warmth and maybe a pop of color to the welcoming entrance.
+- Outdoor Rug: Place a rug at the front door to add warmth and a pop of color to the welcoming entrance.

 - Flowers: a garden shed would not be complete without a rusty old bucket or two filled with pretty flowers.

 - Farmhouse Porchlight: I am using a farmhouse solar light to give the garden shed some added charm and a little extra light at night.

 Having a small garden shed has created a relaxing backyard escape.
 It also provides a place to store and organize my gardening tools and enhance our backyard landscape’s overall look.